 - The School expects students to uphold the principles of academic integrity in their work and ethical conduct in their daily lives.
 Honesty, trustworthiness and fairness are essential attributes for conduct in class, within the university community, and in academic activities beyond Syracuse.
 These principles should guide behavior not only in the completion of course assignments, but also in treatment of buildings and equipment; interaction with university staff, systems and procedures; and behavior in the studio and elsewhere.

-Students benefit from extensive one-on-one communication with dedicated professors, in both formal reviews and informal interactions.
 Our faculty members are recognized for their level of commitment to each student’s progress and represent a broad range of the profession, from practicing architects, architectural historians, and theorists to professional artists and engineers.
-For a complete listing of faculty members affiliated with the School of Architecture, see the faculty listings under Master of Architecture programs.

-For further information about our Graduate programs, visit our website.
+For further information about our undergraduate program, please visit our website.

-Syracuse Architecture offers opportunities for advanced-level architecture students to spend a semester or a summer studying in one of our global campus centers - New York City, Florence, or London.
+Syracuse Architecture offers opportunities for advanced-level architecture students to spend a semester or a summer studying in one of our off-campus centers - New York City, Florence, or London.
 Undergraduate students typically study away in the spring semester of their third year and/or the fall semester of their fourth year of the B.Arch program.
-Virtually 100% of students study away for a single semester, but opportunity exists to enroll for two consecutive semesters as well - 50% of our students choose to study away for a full year.
-Our programs are also open to non-SU students who study architecture and are currently enrolled in an accredited architecture program.
 Special scholarship opportunities exist to aid students in taking advantage of study away programs.

 New York City

-For further information about our global campus programs and how to apply, contact the Syracuse Architecture Associate Dean’s office at (315) 443-3324 or visit our website.
+For further information about our off-campus programs and how to apply, contact the Syracuse Architecture Associate Dean’s office at (315) 443-3324 or visit our website.